meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 Bundler.require(:default, ENV['SINATRA_ENV'])
 ```

 On Lines 3 and 4 we require our gems and dependencies.
 Line 3 finds our `Gemfile` and makes all the gems contained within (plus their dependencies) available to Ruby by adding them to the load path.
-In Line 4, we’re requiring all of our gems (`:default` represents all gems since we didn’t create gem groups for this app) as well as our deployment environment hash to be used with the Active Record gem.
+On Line 4, we’re requiring all of our gems (`:default` represents all gems since we didn’t create gem groups for this app) as well as our deployment environment hash to be used with the Active Record gem.

 ### Lines 6-9